salilkanade/NYCTaxiWebApp/README.md

 INTO ASAFunction
 FROM RegionAgg
 ```
+This query selects all the relevant fields to be outputted to the Azure Functions to be later parsed.
+The query also verifies that the taxi rides are within reasonable bounds of the map.

 11. Click **Save Query**
 12. Go back to the **Overview** page and start the Stream Analytics job